History and Advocacy

 In 1979, TMLT was created by physician members of the Texas Medical Association to establish a source of affordable and stable malpractice insurance in Texas.
 Today, led by a Board of Governors whose members are all physicians, TMLT sets the standard for coverage and service that is unmatched in Texas and in our industry.

 The history of TMLT is a story of vision, creativity, dedication, and courage.
 The idea of forming a self-insurance trust owned by its policyholders sprang from a handful of physicians and a young Austin attorney in the mid-1970s.
 They wanted to create their own company that would provide the kind of service and support Texas physicians deserved.

 Success began almost immediately.
 These same physician leaders recruited the right insurance professionals to lead the new company.
 Working together, the physician governing boards and staff of TMLT have taken the company from a fledgling start up of a handful of employees and a few hundred policyholders, to the leading writer of medical liability insurance in the state of Texas today.

-With more than 19,000 physicians in its care, TMLT is the largest and most respected medical liability insurance provider in Texas.
+With more than 20,000 policyholders in its care, TMLT is the largest and most respected medical liability insurance provider in Texas.

 TMLT has a long-standing record of advocating for physicians and the medical community.
 As a physician-governed organization, we recognize the impact legislation and regulation has on your practice.
 With our advocacy efforts, our goal is to protect tort reform, reduce red tape, and mitigate the burden of regulatory compliance.